The Implications of the Privatization of Space Exploration

 The dream of space exploration has existed throughout human history.
 Like many other scientific breakthroughs in the US, the capability of space exploration came as a result of military research and development.
 The merits of long-distance rockets as weapons were realized during World War II, which led to the founding of missile programs by both the United States and the Soviet Union.
 Throughout the Cold War, the space race continued with each country outdoing the other in space exploration progress, from Sputnik to the Apollo moon landings.

-However, as the Cold War (and the threat of communism) waned and the fall of the Soviet Union appeared inevitable, the American public became less interested in exploring the cosmos.
-Since 1993, the budget for NASA has never totaled over 1% of the overall federal budget, in contrast to the whopping 4.41% share of the federal budget it had in 1966.
+However, since 1993, the budget for NASA has never totaled over 1% of the overall federal budget, in contrast to the whopping 4.41% share of the federal budget it had in 1966.
 While NASA spent around $44 billion 2015 dollars at the height of the space race, in recent years the agency has received less than half of that amount around $18 billion dollars for its annual budget.

 Especially in the modern world of divisive politics in which budgeting priorities are heavily debated, NASA and government funded space exploration have been deprioritized.
 Since spending for space exploration has not kept up with inflation, major budget cuts have caused many of NASA’s programs to shut down.
 For example, the Space Shuttle program, which brought astronauts and important cargo pieces to the International Space Station, was discontinued in 2011 due to NASA budget cuts.